StanleyWan/FCND-Controls-CPP/README.md

 ![Equation3](./images/equation3.png)

+and xt is the target location, xc is the actual location, x_dot_t is the target velocity and x_dot_c is the actual velocity.

 ### YawController
 YawController is a P controller.
 We can get the command yaw rate by multiplying its gain with the difference between the command psi and the actual psi.